Mental Health Facilities Sonoma County, CA

 Aurora Behavioral Healthcare Santa Rosa Llc

-Aurora Behavioral Healthcare Santa Rosa Llc is a mental health facility in Sonoma County, CA, located at 1287 Fulton Road, 95401.
-Aurora Behavioral Healthcare Santa Rosa Llc provides hospital inpatient treatment, partial hospitalization/day treatment and outpatient treatment.
-Aurora Behavioral Healthcare Santa Rosa Llc provides cognitive behavioral therapy, group therapy and psychotropic medication to young adults, adults and children / adolescents.
-Aurora Behavioral Healthcare Santa Rosa Llc also supports people with serious mental illness, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Some other services available at Aurora Behavioral Healthcare Santa Rosa Llc include legal advocacy, suicide prevention services and case management.
+Aurora Behavioral Healthcare Santa Rosa Llc is a mental health facility in Sonoma County, CA, located at 1287 Fulton Road in the 95401 zip code.
+Aurora Behavioral Healthcare Santa Rosa Llc provides hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
+Aurora Behavioral Healthcare Santa Rosa Llc provides cognitive behavioral therapy, psychotropic medication and group therapy to seniors 65 or older, adults and young adults.
+Aurora Behavioral Healthcare Santa Rosa Llc also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with serious mental illness.
+Additional services offered by Aurora Behavioral Healthcare Santa Rosa Llc consist of case management, mentoring/peer support/consumer-run services and diet and exercise counseling.

 Learn More